Turin 1911

 The World's Fair in Italy

-Turin 1911: The World's Fair in Italy is the first digital project devoted to the only universal exposition ever held in Italy.
-Though World's fairs were among the West's largest mass-attended events, they were also ephemeral occurrences designed to exhibit, rather than preserve, the changing world of modernity.
+Turin 1911: The World's Fair in Italy is the first digital project devoted to the last historical world’s fair in Italy before World War I. Though World's fairs were among the West's largest mass-attended events, they were also ephemeral occurrences designed to exhibit, rather than preserve, the changing world of modernity.
 Turin 1911 was no exception.
 Once the Fair was dismantled, its artifacts were scattered among institutional archives and private collectors, thus failing to be studied in a systematic manner.

 about images